Swineshead Medical Group

 Dispensary– Monday to Friday 9.00 a.m to 1.00 p.m and 2.00 p.m to 6.00 p.m.

 We dispense medication to patients who live more than 1 mile from a community pharmacy.
 Please allow 48 hours (2 working days) from ordering before coming to collect medication.
-You can order repeat prescriptions by telephoning 01205 822411 (24 hour service).
+You can order repeat prescriptions by telephoning 01205 822411 (24 hour service) or online if you are registered for this service.
 If you run out of medications when the surgery is closed you can obtain a 3 day ‘emergency’ supply from a community pharmacy on production of your repeat medication slip; there is a charge for this service.
+We provide a delivery service for those patients who have genuine difficulty collecting their medications from the surgery.
+Please ask for details at the dispensary.